LikeSmith/MLExample/README.md

 (env)$ conda install spyder
 ```

+### Optimization By Stochastic Gradient Descent
+This tutorial introduces Optimization and Stochastic Gradient Descent, the
+numerical method most commonly used to train neural networks.
+This tutorial
+goes through an example case fitting a curve to a nonlinear dataset.

 ### MNIST Integer Classification
 This tutorial will build a simple MultiLayered Perceptron to classify a set of
 images of handwritten numerals.
 This is a classic Machine Learning Problem and